Drunk in Love: Conception and release

-"Drunk in Love" was written by Beyoncé, Detail and Jay-Z in end of 2012, who appears as the featured artist on the track.
+"Drunk in Love" was written by Beyoncé, Detail and Jay-Z at the end of 2012.
+Jay-Z also appears as the featured artist on the track.
 Production of the song was handled by Boots and Beyoncé as well as Detail.
 "Drunk in Love" was recorded at Jungle City Studios and at Oven Studios in New York City.
 Detail approached Beyoncé with a beat he had created called "Drunk" inspired by different situations from being affected by alcohol.
 Beyoncé further helped in the production of the song, adding elements that Detail had missed.
 She and Jay-Z later free-styled their verses for the song and Timbaland contributed keyboards.
 J-Roc, Dre Moon, Brian Soko and Rasool Ricardo Diaz contributed to the production of the song.
 Elaborating on the conception of the song, Beyoncé said: "We just kinda had a party.
-It was so great, because it wasn't about any ego, we weren't trying to make a hit record [...] we were just having fun...and I think you can hear that in the record."
+It was so great because it wasn't about any ego... we weren't trying to make a hit record, we were just having fun, and I think you can hear that in the record."

 In 2014, rapper Future claimed that he had previously recorded a demo version of the song.
 He worked together with Detail who persuaded him to record vocals for the track as it would convince Beyoncé more easily to record it.
 Several days later, Detail informed Future that Beyoncé was in the studio recording "Drunk in Love".
 However, when the rapper was working on his second studio album Honest, he used the same melody of the demo version on a song called "Good Morning" as Beyoncé still hadn't released her version seven months after he was told that she worked on it.
-When Beyoncé released her album, the track was scrapped from the track listing of Honest and Future was not mentioned in its credits.
+When Beyoncé released her album, the track was scrapped from the track listing of Honest.

 "Drunk in Love" was subsequently included on Beyoncé's self-titled fifth studio album Beyoncé (2013) which was released on iTunes Store with no promotion having taken place beforehand.
 Following the album's release, Billboard reported that "Drunk in Love" would be sent to urban contemporary radio in the US exclusively.
 "XO" impacted CHR, hot adult contemporary and rhythmic contemporary radio in the US on December 16, 2013, as the first single from the album.
 "Drunk in Love" impacted urban contemporary radio stations on December 17, 2013, serving as one of the two lead singles from Beyoncé.
 On March 24, 2014, "Drunk in Love" was added to British radio station BBC Radio 1's C-List.
+A digital single, with "XO" as a double A-side, was released to streaming services such as Spotify, where the full Beyoncé album was not yet available to stream.